Skip to Content

 Please note that the Dive Cocos Keeling Islands can be combined with Dive Christmas Island below into a 14-night inclusive package.

-The surface interval with lunch is usually taken on Direction Island, also providing an opportunity to laze on the idyllic beaches.
-Dive vessels generally return later in the afternoon, giving you time to relax and enjoy the incredible sunsets.
+Surface intervals and lunch are typically enjoyed on Direction Island, with time to unwind on its pristine beaches.
+Dive vessels usually return later in the afternoon, leaving time to relax and take in the island's breathtaking sunsets.

 Media Gallery